-- After a full-time student has been absent for a total of 5.5% of the hours for which he/she enrolled for the term, the Student Services Coordinator or a representative will counsel the student regarding their attendance. - When a student has missed in excess of 9.7% of the scheduled hours enrolled, that student will be notified of their pending suspension.
-Any student who exceeds the number of hours allowed for the term must present documentation of extenuating circumstances surrounding those absences and file a written appeal of the suspension to the Assistant Director.
-This written appeal, complete with official documentation, must be received by the Assistant Director within five college days of notification of the pending suspension.
-The student may then be required to appear before an attendance appeals committee for review of the documentation and a decision of the suspension status will be issued within ten college days of the initial notification of pending suspension. - A student is considered tardy if not in the classroom at the designated time for class to start.
-Students arriving late to college or leaving early will be charged as follows: - 1 to 30 minutes will be counted as 30 minutes; 31 to 60 minutes will be counted as one hour, etc. - 5 tardies-documented warning by instructor - 6 tardies-documented probation by Student Services Department - 7 tardies-referred to Director - A student absent five (5) consecutive days who fails to report to their instructor will be automatically terminated, based on the Withdrawal Policy (automatic).
-To re-enter, the student must complete and file an application for readmission, which is reviewed by the Readmission Committee.
+A full-time student enrolled for a full term (72 days) and that has been absent for more than 5.5% (24 hours) of the scheduled hours enrolled will receive written communication alerting the student to the number of hours remaining prior to suspension.
+The Student Services Coordinator or a representative will counsel the student regarding their attendance.
+Available community and institutional resources will be shared to assist students with attendance issues.

+When a full-time student enrolls for a full term (72 days) and has absences exceeding 9.7% (42 hours) of the scheduled hours enrolled, that student will be suspended.
+A student suspended for attendance may appeal the suspension in writing to the president within three (3) days of receiving notification of the suspension.
+The written appeal, complete with official documentation of absences must be submitted to the president within three days of receiving notification of the suspension.
+A student appealing suspension of attendance may remain in class until the suspension has been reviewed.

+A student is considered tardy if not in the classroom at the designated time for class to start.
+Students arriving late to college of leaving early will be charged as follows: 1 to 30 minutes will be counted as 30 minutes; 31 to 60 minutes will be counted as one hour, etc.

+Multiple tardies will result in the following discipline:

+5 tardies-Student will be given a written warning by instructor

+6 tardies-Student will be placed on probation by the Assistant Director.

+7 tardies-Student will be referred to the president, and may be suspended.

+When a student misses three (3) consecutive days without contacting the college, that student will be presumed to have withdrawn from the college and will be automatically terminated based on the Withdrawal Policy (automatic).